2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 You should check out the Copper Bar and Kitchen; it’s a lovely spot!
 We had a wonderful time at this lovely modern bar restaurant, perfect for dinner or just enjoying a glass of wine.

-If you’re looking for a perfect spot for dinner, I suggest checking out Little Saigon Zeedijk.
+If you’re searching for a perfect spot for dinner, I suggest checking out Little Saigon Zeedijk.

-It’s about a half-hour walk from the Copper Bar and Kitchen, and they serve out huge portions of delicious food that are cheap for Amsterdam.
+It’s about a half-hour walk from the Copper Bar and Kitchen, and they serve out big portions of delicious food that are cheap for Amsterdam.

 Start off your morning by making your way to Zaandam.
 The charming small city of Zaandam is a hidden gem you can add to your 2-day Amsterdam trip.

-This city is just lovely, with its vibrant and historic buildings and a chill shopping area.
+This small city is charming, with its vibrant and historic buildings and a chill shopping area.
 It’s an ideal place for a day trip from Amsterdam!

 One of the most well-known attractions in Zaandam is the Inntel Hotel Amsterdam, which is known for its stunning exterior.